 Science knows no limits and boundaries.
 Scientific inquiry has therefore gone global long before the economy or culture.
 Yet this does not necessarily mean that science has been global to the same extent everywhere and anywhere.

 The aim of this study is to show just that.
-We provide fresh and unique evidence on the globalization of science that allows for a comparison over space, fields and time, namely for xxx countries in 4 broad and 27 narrow disciplines over 2005 to 2017.
+We provide fresh and unique evidence on the globalization of science that allows for a comparison over space, fields and time, namely for 174 countries and various country groups in 4 broad and 27 narrow disciplines over 2005 to 2017.

 The study is based on six journal-level indicators of globalization.
 The benchmark indicators are derived from the composition of authors by the country of origin.
 For comparison, we also use data on the number of documents by the country of origin and English-written documents.

-The journal-level indicators are then used to produce aggregated figures at the level of countries and disciplines.
+The journal-level indicators are aggregated to countries and disciplines.
 These results are standardized between 0 and 1, where 0 refers to the lowest and 1 to the highest globalization.

-The analysis is based on data for 34 964 journals downloaded using the Scopus API from the Scopus citation database (month 2018).
-The list of journals and assigned disciplines is taken from the Scopus Source List (xxx May 2018 versionversion).
+The analysis is based on data for 34 964 journals from the Scopus citation database (downloaded in August 2018).
+The list of journals and assigned disciplines is obtained from the Scopus Source List (May 2018 version).

 Globalization of science should not be confused with its quality (or relevance); they are likely to be related in many interesting ways, depending of the discipline, but they are measured differently and capture different phenomena.